 Definition of Ready

-By analogy with the "Definition of Done", the team makes explicit and visible the criteria (generally based on the INVEST matrix) that a user story must meet prior to being accepted into the upcoming iteration.
+As in the “Definition of Done”, in the Definition of Ready, the team makes explicit and visible the criteria (generally based on the INVEST matrix) that a user story must meet prior to being accepted into the upcoming iteration.

 Also Known As

-Just as completed items which fit the definition of "done" are said to be "DONE-done", items that fit the definition of ready are called "READY-ready".
+Just as completed items that fit the definition of “done” are said to be “DONE-done”, items that fit the definition of ready are called “READY-ready”.

 An etymological note for the terminally curious: this doubling of a word to call attention to something that is “really” ready or “really” done (as opposed to merely called ready or done, carelessly, without thinking twice about it) is known as “contrastive focus reduplication“.